 Newton’s third law of physics, of course: for every action, there is an equal and opposite reaction.
-Except, the reaction to rough-hewn isn’t necessarily starchy formality.
+Except, the reaction to rough-hewn isn’t starchy formality.
 When the pendulum needs to swing in the opposite direction, it’s innovation and technology that can save the day.

 The wall treatment below was created by Based Upon, a studio of artists in London who specialize in hand-made, textural material surfaces, custom furniture and artwork.